 Another way you can help community cats is to prevent more kitties from losing their homes.
 Keep your cat safely indoors so they don’t get lost and become a statistic.
 You could also donate or volunteer with programs that help people in financial trouble keep their cats.

 With around 30-40 million community cats in the United States, finding effective and humane ways to manage the animals is an urgent problem.
 Multiple animal welfare groups, such as the American Humane Society and ASPCA, support using TNR and similar programs to manage community cats and reduce populations over time.
 About 12% of the U.S. population feeds and cares for community cats.
-If you want to join them, contact your local animal shelter.
+If you want to join them, contact your local animal shelters.

 Featured Image Credit: Patrick Hatt, Shutterstock